Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime

-Of course this factor is very small due to expected small value of polymer parameter, in this case, $\nu$. \item In the case where the momentum of the perturbations are polymerized and the gravitational perturbations themselves descritized, which is the case of more interest to us, the wave speeds are $v_{\mu}^{(\mathcal{E})} \simeq 1-k^{2}\left(\frac{\mathcal{E}_{I}\mu}{4}\right)^{2}$.
-Hence in this case, the factor, $k^{2}\left(\frac{\mathcal{E}_{I}\mu}{4}\right)^{2}$, by which the wave speed is smaller than the speed of light not only depends on the polymer scale $\mu$ and the initial momentum of the perturbations $\mathcal{E}_{I}$, but now it also depends on the wave vector $k$ or equivalently frequency of the waves.
-Thus the higher energy waves show more deviation from the classical behavior compared to the low energy waves. \end{enumerate} \item[iii)] The modifications to the classical behavior due to quantum effects are amplified by the distance/time the waves travel: the corrections to the frequency shift become of order unity when $\mathcal{E}_I \mu^2 k^3 D_s$ or $\mathcal{E}_I \nu^2 k D_s$ are of order unity for a distance $D_s$ traveled. \end{enumerate}
+Of course, this factor is very small due to the expected small value of the polymer parameter, in this case, $\nu$. \item In the case where the momenta of the perturbations are polymerized and the gravitational perturbations themselves are discretized (which is the more interesting case for us) the wave speeds are $v_{\mu}^{(\mathcal{E})} \simeq 1-k^{2}\left(\frac{\mathcal{E}_{I}\mu}{4}\right)^{2}$.
+Hence, in this case the factor $k^{2}\left(\frac{\mathcal{E}_{I}\mu}{4}\right)^{2}$ by which the wave speed is smaller than the speed of light not only depends on the polymer scale $\mu$ and the initial momentum of the perturbations $\mathcal{E}_{I}$, but now it also depends on the wave vector $k$ or, equivalently, the frequency of the waves.
+Thus, the higher-energy waves show a greater deviation from the classical behavior compared to the low-energy waves. \end{enumerate} \item[iii)] The modifications to the classical behavior due to quantum effects become increasingly visible as the waves travel: the corrections result in an effective phase shift, which can become of order unity when $\mathcal{E}_I \mu^2 k^3 D_s$ or $\mathcal{E}_I \nu^2 k D_s$ are of order unity for a distance $D_s$ traveled. \end{enumerate}